cantrellcloud/cocloud-k8s-dev-cluster-stitch/README.md

 	  vxlanMode: CrossSubnet
 	```

-- if building an image, this is a good point to take snapshot 2

 17. Verify Kubernetes is running

 `kubectl get nodes`

+if building an image, this is a good time to take snapshot 2

 18. Add additional nodes to cluster and labels, taints, and tolerances